iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Runtime events observed in production should then link back to the specific deployment record in which they occurred and, through that deployment record, back to the release candidate associated with it.
 If a production problem occurs, the incident record should link back to the affected deployment record and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.

 A deployment record may therefore have many runtime events linked to it, and an incident record may link to one or more runtime events that provide the operational evidence for that incident.

+For operational comparison and reporting, a healthy production deployment record should mean a production deployment record that has no open critical incident linked to it and whose observed runtime behavior remains within the agreed operational thresholds over the defined observation window.

 ### 2. Evaluation and certification